yehia67/documentation/getting-started/0.1/introduction/what-is-a-seed.md

 Signatures prove ownership of an address and allow IOTA tokens to be spent from addresses.

-A seed can generate an almost unlimited amount of addresses (9,007,199,254,740,992, to be exact): Enough that you don't need to worry about ever running out!
+A seed can generate an almost unlimited amount of addresses: Enough that you don't need to worry about ever running out!

 Get started and [create your own seed](../tutorials/create-a-seed.md)!